 Learn How to Make Money Writing Online | Medium · Substack · Amazon KDP · Social Media Marketing · SEO · Building a…

 If you liked this article, here are some other articles you may enjoy:

 Symbols, Shapes, and Special Characters on Medium

 How to add custom symbols to your Medium article

 Casey Botticello is a partner at Black Edge Consulting.
 Black Edge Consulting is a strategic communications firm, specializing in online reputation management, digital marketing, and crisis management.
 Prior to founding Black Edge Consulting, he worked for BGR Group, a bipartisan lobbying and strategic communications firm.

-Casey is the founder of the Cryptocurrency Alliance, an independent expenditure-only committee (Super PAC) dedicated to cryptocurrency and blockchain advocacy.
-He is also the editor of several Medium publications, including Medium Blogging Guide, Investigation, Strategic Communications, K Street, and Escaping the 9 to 5.
+Casey is the founder of the Cryptocurrency Alliance, a Super PAC dedicated to cryptocurrency and blockchain advocacy.
 He is a graduate of The University of Pennsylvania, where he received his B.A. in Urban Studies.